seanauff/metermon/README.md

 Metermon is a dockerized [rtlamr] wrapper that connects to an existing rtl_tcp instance and outputs formatted messages over MQTT for consumption by other software (e.g. telegraf for storage in influxdb and display in grafana).

 The script can be run using docker (takes care of all dependencies) or standalone.
-It is design to run on Raspberry Pi or equivalent.
+It is design to run on Raspberry Pi or similar.

 All credit for [rtlamr] goes to [bemasher](https://github.com/bemasher).